Wednesday, November 27, 2024

 The way I see it this "solar pill" (if you will) precedes the new idea of taking the "Christ pill," because the "solar pill" is for me about appreciating the solar radiance of the real Sun that we all experience regardless of race or creed.
 We all experience the Sun daily, universally, as a literally Life-giving source of energy through photosynthesis (which is real, and a good way to form a natural spirituality or reverence for nature)

-This universal set of solar and instinctual metaphors connect us to our body, to the earth and the cosmic cycles, from the light of day to our biological instincts: which are likely rooted in the cultural memories of one's heroic ancestors, personified as gods and heroes.
+This universal set of solar and instinctual metaphors connect us to our body, to the earth and the cosmic cycles: from the light of day to our biological instincts, which are likely rooted in the cultural memories of one's heroic ancestors, personified as gods and heroes.

-Solar-Pantheonism is also the ultimate life affirmation and elevation of self-esteem by being enlarged through one's connection to their genealogical line of heroic succesess and ancestral tribal power, like powerful aspen trees sharing the same genetic roots while being nourished by the bright yellow Sun.
-Thus, its an interconnecting orientation in the world.
 Its also a good way of overcoming selfishness by seeing oneself rooted in one's family with the daylight sky father representing symbolically the way of showing respect and honor toward earthly fathers; and seeing the Sun as a metaphorical example of everlasting warmth and glowing generosity and abundance.
-As well as the Sun representing descending or going down as a metaphor for embracing a life of inevitable failures and mistakes but seeing that as an opportunity for change and antifragile growth, as in being willing to "fall down and get back up again," which is metaphorically represented by the setting and rising Sun.
+As well as the Sun representing descending (or going down) as a metaphor for embracing a life of inevitable failures and mistakes but seeing that as an opportunity for rising again and embracing change and antifragile growth; that is, being willing to "fall down and get back up again," which is metaphorically represented by the setting and rising Sun.

-So when I talk about solar-pantheonism, I'm not singling out only my Proto-Indo-European ancestors, but I am pointing to an ancient universal life-orienting mytho-psychology: based around the Sun, the cycles, seasons, and the bodily instincts, which is again nearly universal as the one originating source of nearly all the world's religions.
+So when I talk about solar-pantheonism, I'm not singling out only my Proto-Indo-European ancestors, but I am pointing to an ancient universal life-orienting mytho-psychology: based around the Sun, the cycles, seasons, and the bodily instincts, which is again nearly universal as the originating sources of nearly all the world's religions.

 So what I am presenting here is not an ethnocentric perspective; yet I see nothing wrong with somebody connecting with their own ethnic religion, such as a Jewish person identifying more with Judaism as the ancestral religion of their ethnicity.
 For I find that solar-pantheonism can be found in nearly all religions.
 For example, an ethnic Egyptian will find the Egyptian gods representing the same solar energy within a similar pantheon of gods (representing the biological instincts).
 Same thing with the Greek and Norse religions with the same solar energy and similar pantheons.

-This is true I think of nearly all ancient religions, from the Greeks to the Egyptians to Germans and Scandinavians, with each ethnic culture developing a unique set of gods in their pantheon, that are depicted with specific cultural traits based on the cultural memory of each tribe.
+This is true I think of nearly all ancient religions, from the Greeks to the Egyptians to Germans and Scandinavians; with each ethnic culture developing a unique set of gods in their pantheon, that are depicted with specific cultural traits based on the cultural memory of each tribe.
 So for example, in my ancestor's Norse religion, the God Thor had a hammer (based on their specific ancient Scandinavian culture), while the Hindu God Indra has the vajra.
 This does not make one's ethnic tribes' pantheon of gods superior to any other, as I see them all as mythological representations of the masculine and feminine biological instincts (as I explained in my introduction).

 So to be clear, I'm not advocating any type of racist ideology or ethnocentrism, but each individual connecting either through their own ethnic religion (like a Jew for Judaism), or also through another's ethnic religion, like a Scandinavian becoming a Christian or Hindu, or Egyptian, or whatever, it doesn't really matter to me.
-For, as I see it, there is one original solar energy within each mythos and the same universal biological instincts personified in various pantheons of gods.
+For, as I see it, there is one original solar energy within each mythos and the same universal biological instincts personified in the various pantheons of gods.

-So as I see it, just as I am being lived by evolutionary adaptations within my biological system, I am also being lived by my ancestral cultural heritage.
-So I am indeed large, as part of a grand genetic and cultural heritage-in-narrative: a lived metabody of heroic and adventurous seafaring peoples and family-oriented tribally unified peoples, projecting their instincts onto the gods, and passing on their genes literally into me genetically.
 I am thus a large body of genetic and cultural memories, being lived out on an unconscious level beneath the surface of my conscious awareness; from the very language I speak (English, which is a Proto-Indo-European language), to the meaning of many English words which are rooted in my Norse ancestry and their mythology.
 Thus I am part of a great connecting chain of genetic and cultural power and vitality as a solar powered body of heroic potentiality.

 Tuesday, November 26, 2024